A family walks on a path surrounded by fall leaves in Asheville

 Little girl eating doughnut outside of Hole Doughnut

-Start your day (and bellies) off right with a delicious breakfast at Biscuit Head in West Asheville or Biltmore Village.
-Dig into one of their famous cathead biscuits and cover it with one of their six specialty gravies or lather it with their homemade Sweet Potato Chai jam.
+Start your day (and bellies) off right with breakfast at Biscuit Head in West Asheville or Biltmore Village.
+Dig into one of their famous cathead biscuits and cover it with one of their five specialty gravies or lather it with their homemade jams, like peach rosemary or apple pie.
 If you're looking for something sweeter, grab some specialty doughnuts at Vortex downtown or Hole in West Asheville.

 Head over to the WNC Farmer's Market to get a full fall experience.
-Families can purchase local produce, including pumpkins, gourds and apples, as well as specialty jellies, jams and honey.
-Inside their vendor markets, local artisans sell handmade artwork, jewelry and heirlooms.
-Afterwards, grab a bite at the Moose Cafe for a true Southern farm-to-table dining experience.
+You can purchase local produce, including pumpkins, gourds and apples, as well as specialty jellies, jams and honey.
+You'll also find local artisans selling handcrafted goods.
+If you're hungry, grab a bite at the Moose Cafe for a true Southern farm-to-table dining experience.

 In the afternoon, treat your kiddos to some of Asheville's best ice cream.
-In the fall, The Hop (with locations in North Asheville, West Asheville, Black Mountain and downtown) offers several fall flavors, including: Purple Sweet Potato, Asian Pear Miso Caramel, Pumpkin, and Pawpaw.
-Or, head over to Sugar & Snow Gelato, located inside Second Gear in the River Arts District, and indulge in a seasonal pumpkin cheesecake or carrot cake gelato.
+In the fall, The Hop (with locations in North Asheville, West Asheville, Black Mountain and downtown) offers several fall flavors, including Purple Sweet Potato, Asian Pear Miso Caramel, Pumpkin, and Pawpaw.
+And October 24-31, 2025, The Haunted Hop Ice Cream Halloween Spooktacular serves up haunted-themed ice cream and bubble tea flavors like "Shattered Glass" (crème brûlee ice cream with brûleed sugar) and Vampire's Blood sparkling strawberry lemonade tea.
+There's also a costume contest.

 Round out your evening with some homemade pizza – and catch a movie, too!
 Asheville Pizza & Brewing's North Asheville location offers pizza, sandwiches, salads and of course, craft beer.
 With a large game room in the back, as well as a dine-in movie theater playing kid-friendly matinees and free showings, Asheville Brewing is one of Asheville's top family-friendly spots.
 If you need a larger space for the kids to run, check out Creekside Taphouse in East Asheville.
 This family-friendly local restaurant has a volleyball court, a kids play area, outdoor seating and shallow creek that runs along the property.